 Am I ever going to use my frozen eggs?

 Maybe.It’s difficult to predict whether or not you will ever use the eggs you freeze.
 In a hypothetical scenario, after seven years of freezing your eggs, you may conceive naturally and then choose to use your frozen eggs for baby #2.
 In another, after seven years, you may find yourself in a relationship you deem conducive to childbearing or at a point in your career or education where you feel you can also incorporate motherhood into your life, and you can thaw your eggs and try to achieve a pregnancy with them.
 (Again, these are hypotheticals.
 You can freeze your eggs for as long you want.)

 Like everything else in life, egg freezing is an investment that should be made after weighing its potential risks and rewards.
 If you know, for example, that you are thirty and working towards an advanced medical degree that a pregnancy would interrupt, then considering egg freezing would be practical.
 But no one should feel like they have to freeze their eggs with no real reason to just because of some unrealistic media-hyped pressure.
 We want patients who are accurately informed and who can be partners in their care.

-If you are interested in pursuing elective egg freezing, book at an appointment at one of our seven New Jersey locations.
+If you are interested in pursuing elective egg freezing, book at an appointment at one of our eight locations in New Jersey or Staten Island.
 For further information on elective egg freezing or any other fertility questions you may have, feel free to comment below, reach out to us online or on social, explore our website, or give us a call at 973.548.9900.